-You will find a more flexible selection of dates than on traditional apartment rental sites, though be warned that this means you will likely pay more as well.
+You will find a more flexible selection of dates than on traditional apartment rental sites, though keep in mind that this means you will likely pay more as well.

 Since the prices can be significantly higher on these platforms, they’re best if you’re looking for a Boston sublet for less than four months.

-If you’re looking to move to town with a minimum of of personal posssessions, you’re in luck: most of the homes listed on vacation-rental portals are furnished.
+If you’re looking to move to town with a minimum of personal possessions, you’re in luck: most of the homes listed on vacation-rental portals are furnished.